-The SAMP outlines our 10-year asset management program, detailing the value, condition, and management of our assets, such as roads, parks, and community buildings.
+The Strategic Asset Management Plan outlines our 10-year asset management program, detailing the value, condition, and management of our assets, such as roads, parks, and community buildings.

 It aligns with our Community Vision 2034, providing transparency on how we manage assets to meet community goals and improve financial sustainability.
 It is focused on renewing, restoring and improving what we have.